Remove Paint from Clothing

 Oh, one more thing... if the garment has already been in the dryer it's game over.
 The heat will set the paint and it will be impossible to get the acrylic paint out.
 Bummer!

-If you know of other ways to remove paint from clothing, leave me comment below.
+If you know of other ways to remove paint from clothing, contact me here.

 You Can Paint These Trees and More